resolang/reso/README.md

 # TODOs:

+Right now, Reso only runs on images (not on text or compiled-and-serialized-and-saved circuits) and outputs images.
+No other magic, but there's a lot of room for magic!

+- Output directly to gif support
+- Custom palettes defined by a .png
+- Bring ascii/char support up to that of `image`
 - New logo
-- Custom palettes defined by a PNG
-- Rename "region" to "node"?
-Be consistent
+- Consistency with concepts:
+  - Region?
+Node?
+Element?
-- Formalize some concept of wire "color" and resel "class" or "order"
+  - Concept of wire "color" and resel "class" or "order"
 - Far later:
   - See `todo redundant` when I'm better at Rust.
 How to restructure?
     - e.g. instead of `wire_regions[wi]` maybe `dense[Class::Wire][wi]`?
   - resolang.dev site
   - IDE / tools?
   - Debugger which shows ReselBoard, RegionMap, AdjacencyMap, ResoCircuit state
+- Optional: Serialize compiled ResoCircuit
 - Trailer
   - Draw wires
   - Custom palettes!
 Do a Warhol kind of thing